microsoft/code-with-engineering-playbook/source-control/git-guidance/git-lfs-and-vfs.md

 Git is very good and keeping track of changes in text-based files like code.
 But it is not that good in tracking binary files.
 For instance, if you store a Photoshop image file (PSD) in a repository, with every change, the complete file is stored again in the history.
 This can make the history of the Git repo very large, which makes a clone of the repository more and more time consuming.

 A solution to work with these kind of files is using Git LFS (or Git Large File System).
-This is an extension to Git and must be installed seperately.
+This is an extension to Git and must be installed separately.
 And it can only be used with a repository platform that supports LFS.
 GitHub.com and Azure DevOps for instance are platforms that have support for LFS.

 The way it works in short, is that a placeholder file is stored in the repo with information for the LFS system.
 It looks something like this: